joesingo/truthdiscovery/README.md

 # truthdiscovery

-`truthdiscovery` is a Python3 library that implements various truth-discovery algorithms.
+`truthdiscovery` is a Python3 library that implements various truth discovery algorithms.

-A truth-discovery problem consists of
+A truth discovery problem consists of

 * a number of *sources*
 * a number of *objects*